 |

 Sidebar: Are Calculators also Obsolete?An argument can be made that the replacement for the slide rule has become obsolete as well.
 The classroom set of Texas Instrument calculators (TI-84 Plus) in my classroom likely cost my school around $150 each.
 Yet it's based on a technology/chip set that is more than 25 years old - and I shouldn't have to tell you how long that is in "computer years."
 Low resolution, non-touch, black-and-white screens; non-intuitive, extended-menu interface for functions beyond the simple operations; and no Internet connectivity.
 Not only has this calculator's technology been usurped by phone apps and computers, but it is also the least convincing visual or pedagogical way to understand math.
 Students could now be using, for free, Desmos or Wolfram Alpha on the smartphone they already own.
 Such "apps" cannot only give you solutions like the calculator, but can show you step-by-step how to do it, as well as showing you extra information and extensions to the learning.
 Moreover, I can use Desmos to quickly and easily set-up a slider on a value to show visually its effect on a function.
 They, and more powerful PC solutions like a programming language (e.g. Python or MatLab) and even an Excel Spreadsheet, cannot only solve problems, but they also let students create their own problems to solve.
-The idea for this is simple - if you give productive people a new tool, then they will seek opportunities to use the tool.
+The idea for this is simple - if you give productive people a new tool, then they will SEEK and CREATE opportunities to use the tool.
 The only time I ever saw students use our calculators in this way was before smartphones when a few enterprising students would dive into the calculator's programmability, but anybody who has done that on a TI calculator can tell you how unintuitive and complicated that is.
 Simply put, the calculators in my classroom are not a good tool by today's standards.
 So why use them?
 In Texas, our standards require us to use a "graphing calculator" at the high school level.
 As such, Texas students will not be reaching for a "Casio" when your state's name is on education's most popular calculator.
 No matter that it was made obsolete by the first iPhone 15 years ago.
-Not to bury the lede, but we'll refrain from asking "why" here.
+Not to bury the lead, but we'll refrain from asking "why" here.
 Let us just say that a lot of money changes hands in education, with teachers not seeing much of it.
 Note: While writing this, my district has supplied me with new TI-84 Plus CE calculators, with color LCD, self-charging, and even with Python programming functionality.
 It's much better than what I had, and they are appreciated, but they are still not up to the capabilities of a good, free phone app! |

 As a Manipulative |

 Look up any state standards for a math class and you will see the idea of a "math manipulative" expressed.
 Defined, a math manipulative would constitute any concrete, hands-on tool for learning.
 As an educator earlier in my career, this idea, often coupled with the learning "center," became thematic with good education.
-The proper use of a manipulative would have students match a specific visualization or analogy to a learning goal, such as using a ruler or number line to visualize the addition and subtraction of integers.
+The proper use of a manipulative would have students match a specific visualization or analogy to a learning goal, such as using an interactive ruler or number line to visualize the addition and subtraction of integers.
 A calculator does not replace the purpose of the ruler in that case, because the virtue of the manipulative is the hands-on, visual-reinforcement of an IDEA that takes place.

 |